MiraclApp/engine-challenge/README.md

 # engine-challenge
-Code challenge sent out to applicants for the Senior Software Engineer role.
+Code challenge sent out to applicants for the Senior Algorithm Engineer role.
 Are you ready?